From splits to swarms, spring is the time when one colony becomes two. Here are some resources to help you deal with your colony's growing needs.

 If you need help with your first spring inspection, we’re here to help!
 We have a swarm of resources available and a knowledgeable team on hand to offer support.

 Apart from being able to harvest and share more honey, owning two hives ramps up your learning and understanding of the fascinating nature of bees.

 Each colony is its own unique microcosm and community, with two you can compare colony strength, productivity, health and support ailing hives with queen cell transfers or brood if needed.

 If you’re short on space, setting up a hive for a friend is an excellent opportunity to inspect and learn without the additional ownership.

 Expand your apiary with a great saving

-If you're hoping to expand your apiary and refresh your beekeeping accessories this season, now is the perfect time!
-We're offering a special spring discount on our Classic Bundles – you can save up to $233!
+If you're hoping to expand your apiary and refresh your beekeeping accessories this season, now is a perfect time!
+We're offering a special discount on our June Classic Bundle.

 Spring preparation for colony expansion